 The idea of task-based learning (TBL) is to create a ‘realistic’ learning environment in order to help language students prepare for real-life situations.
-While this in itself may spark learners’ interest in speaking, studies suggest that there may be beneficial effects of immediate repetition of ‘real-world’ tasks as well.
+While this in itself motivates learners to speak, studies suggest that immediate repetition of ‘real-world’ tasks may have further beneficial effects.

 TBL: learning through meaning

 Since its rise in popularity, task-based learning has become prominent in recent language teaching pedagogy.
-Leading away from form-focused approaches, TBL places the communicative focus on meaning.
+Unlike form-focused approaches, TBL places the communicative focus on meaning.
 Through language production, learners may notice ‘gaps’ between what they want to say and what is produced.

 By detecting those disparities, students learn to give attention to the repair and replacement of the language for improvement on subsequent occasions.

 The effect of this shows in language complexity, accuracy, and fluency (CAF).

 The activity of producing the target language may prompt second language learners to consciously recognize some of their linguistic problems(p.
 126)

 As Swain suggests, without output, speakers are unable to ‘practise’ the language and, in turn, notice discrepancies within their interlanguage system.

 Furthermore, when gaps between what is said and what a learner wants to say are noticed, psycholinguistic processes are likely to be prompted to merge that newly acquired knowledge into the speaker’s interlanguage system.

 This means that students who self-monitor their progress through speaking should improve automatically with practice.